 Peter is no stranger to the hard work that comes with construction.
 His father was a contractor, and Peter grew up on the job site.
 After jumping in to his career in advertising Peter decided to put his childhood skills to use remodeling a bank owned home in his area that he hoped to buy.
 He felt concrete countertops would add the perfect flair to this home.
 The deal eventually fell through, but Peter’s love of concrete was born as he kept exploring the possibilities, creating and selling little things made from concrete on the side.

-Then last year he came to The Concrete Countertop Institute and took our professional training.
+Then last year he came to The Concrete Countertop Institute and took our professional GFRC training.
 The skills he learned ignited his passion, fueling him to take the next step and do more with concrete.
 Currently he juggles his day job and his concrete business, but he plans to expand enough that he can quit his day job and make concrete his primary focus.
+(Note: He succeeded!
+See this more recent article about Peter.)

 “Work is just work, but concrete is something to look forward to.”